 The surveys affirm the OCP-certified (and shared by us all, surely) importance of protecting and upgrading the environmental health of the Sooke harbour.
 Yet per-household cost is a serious concern for many in these unpredictable and inflationary times.
-(Without a grant, the cost would be a one-time $33k per home plus $2k per year ongoing in Whiffin Spit; $28k + $1.5k per year for Kaltasin.
-On average (every home has a different hook-up cost scenario), halve those costs with a partial grant, and cut them by 70% with a full grant.)
+[Without a grant, the cost would be a one-time $33k per home plus $2k per year ongoing in Whiffin Spit; $28k + $1.5k per year for Kaltasin.
+On average (every home has a different hook-up cost scenario), halve those costs with a partial grant, and cut them by 70% with a full grant.]

 The Kaltasin cohort largely agrees with the District's 2010 Liquid Waste Management Plan - Sanitary that the top priority is eastward expansion their way to serve T'Sou-ke IR1, SD #62 schools and the mix of residential, industrial and commercially zoned land.
 (CRD water quality monitoring reports confirm that the main pollution hotspots are clustered at the mouth of the Sooke River and nearby in the harbour.)

-The Whiffin Spit gang are generally less enthusiastic, citing concerns about too much potential resultant development along with satisfaction with functional, well-maintained septic systems.
+The Whiffin Spit gang are generally much less enthusiastic, citing concerns about too much potential resultant development along with satisfaction with functional, well-maintained septic systems.
 The CRD marine reports also largely confirm this.
 They're issued every four years.
-The 2017 edition is too large to attach here, so email me at firstname.lastname@example.org if you'd like a copy.
+The 2017 edition is too large to attach here, so email me at email@example.com if you'd like a copy.
 The latest is due later this year.
 (Read appendix G of the What We Heard report for a particularly substantial reply from the Austins Place Strata group, which concludes: "The District should not rush to proceed with a half-planned project because a grant is available.
 We fully support Council’s plan to address water contamination sourced from the long-identified “hot spots,” but not to Whiffin Spit.
 We also encourage Council to take the other actions outlined in the LWMP to prevent boat effluent and farm animal wastes from being discharged into the Sooke Harbour.")
 (Action 18 of the draft OCP identifies the need for a dockside sewage pump-out facility, which Sooke lacks unlike most coastal communities listed in this 2022 brochure.)

 The District's Q&A report (pg.
 5) details the next steps: